 My name is David Stobs-Stobart.
 My first computer was a Commodore 64 and, since the late 1980′s, I can’t remember life without computers.
 Throughout the growth of the internet, I have been enthralled at the possibilities and excitement of the new ideas that have emerged at such exciting speed.
 The rewiring of ‘how we do things’ online has been and continues to be intoxicating.
 I love how the internet and business work together.

-This intersection of the internet and business is where I’ve lived and worked in various roles, from analyst to manager to product director.
+This intersection of the internet and business is where I’ve lived and worked in various roles, from analyst to manager to product head.
 Always close to the operations of the business.
 Always close to the user experience of the product.
 Always close to the vast amount of data and analytics we use to keep growing.

 At each turn of the road, like most people, I think of ways in which to improve over the last endeavour.
 Sometimes successfully and sometimes not.
 This experience tends to grow on you until you feel a compunction to write things down.
 And with that ‘Test, Repeat’ was born.
 This Site’s coverage is broad and that’s just the way I like it.